5 Tips for Surviving the Holidays for Parents in Pain

 THE BENEFITS

-God doesn’t want us sad, anxious or stressed any time of the year.
+God doesn’t want us sad or stressed.
 But in our humanness, he knows how we struggle when our children are not doing well, especially during the holidays.
-However, if we can lower expectations, consider doing our traditions differently, step away from social media, focus on others, and choose gratitude, we will reap the benefits: more contentment and peace.
+However, if we can lower our expectations, consider doing things differently, take a break from social media, focus on others, and choose gratitude, we will reap the benefits.
+What could they be?
+More contentment and peace.

-I need a big dose of peace and joy after the past year and a half of a pandemic.
+I need a big dose of contentment, peace, and joy after the past year of my husband’s batte with cancer.

 What about you?

-Dear friend, my hope is that you will practice these 5 tips so that you will reap the benefits.
-If you do, in spite of the circumstances with your child I believe you will have a greater appreciation of the goodness of God.
+Dear friend, my hope is that you will practice some of these 5 tips so that you will reap the benefits.
+If you do, in spite of the circumstances with your child, I believe you will have a greater appreciation of the goodness of God.
+But you may need to start small by doing one or two, not all of them at once.
+That’s okay.
+Do what you can and it will still make a difference.
+I think I’m going to look for someone who is hurting and give them a small gift, maybe anonymously.
+That would be extra fun.

 **Which tip do you want to try?
 Maybe you’ve done one of them before.
 Did it help?
 I’d love to hear from you!